naher94/rehanbutt.com/_projects/fashion.markdown

 We developed this collection with 2 goals in mind, create something beautiful and explore non-traditional approaches to get there.
 I'd like to think we accomplished both, though maybe not the way we first imagined.

 We threw out the traditional production process of measure, cut, sew, fit and repeat in favor of more modern and adaptable processes.
 Leveraging digital design and fabrication techniques, primarily laser cutting and 3D printing and methods such as photogrammetry and computational design.
 The contrast of hand sewn silk garments versus digitally fabricated stark white tessellated garments leads us to Lustre’s concept.
-But first a huge shout out to 2 of my good friends Carolina Tamayo and <a target="_blank" href="https://ajhamilton.squarespace.com/">Alyssa Hamilton</a>, who I got the chance to work with on this collection.
+But first a huge shout out to 2 of my good friends Carolina Tamayo and <a target="_blank" href="https://ajhamilton.squarespace.com/">Alyssa Hamilton <span class="visually-hidden">Opens a new window</span></a>, who I got the chance to work with on this collection.

 <div class="grid-x grid-padding-x grid-margin-y">
   <div class="cell medium-6">